 If you need to get a message to your child's teacher, please call the main office number and leave a message on his or her voicemail.
 Our teachers check their messages once a day after school.
-They are expected to return your call within 24 hours.
+They will return your call within 24 hours.